icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 16. Frick, Charles W., Jr., and McCullough, George B.: A Method for Determining the Rate of Heat Transfer from a Wing or Streamline Body.
 NACA-WR-A-40, Dec.
 1942. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093519)
 17. Martinelli, R. C., Morrin, E. H., and Boelter, L. M. K.: An Investigation of Aircraft Heaters, V-Theory and Use of Heat Meters for the Measurement of Rates of Heat Transfer which are Independent of Time.
 NACA-WR-W-11, Dec.
 1942.
 18. Martinelli, R. C., Weinberg, E. B., Morrin, E. H., and Boelter, L. M. K.: An Investigation of Aircraft Heaters, IV - Measured and Predicted Performance of Longitudinally Finned Tubes.
 NACA-WR-W-12, Oct.
 1942.
 19. Rodert, Lewis A., Clousing, Lawrence A., and McAvoy, William H.: Recent Flight Research on Ice Prevention.
 NACA-ARR, Jan.
 1942.
-(Might be similar to NACA-WR-A-34, April 1942, which is available at the NTRS)
+(Might be similar to NACA-WR-A-34, April 1942, which is available at the NTRS [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093056))
 20. Rodert, Lewis A., and Jackson, Richard: Preliminary Investigation and Design of an Air-Heated Wing for Lockheed 12A Airplane.
 NACA-WR-A-34, April 1942. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093056)
 21. Tribus, Myron, and Boelter, L. M. K.: An Investigation of Aircraft Heaters, II - Properties of Gases.
 NACA-WR-W-9, Oct.
 1942.
 22. Essex, Henry A.: De-Icing of an Aircraft Engine Induction System.
 NACA-ARR-3H13, 1943. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093058)